datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/java_types.md

 	    </extension>
 	</plugin>

-Note that the "override" is specified since this type is provided by DataNucleus itself and so your mapping needs to override it.
+Note that the _priority_ is specified since this type is provided by DataNucleus itself and so your mapping needs to override it.
 Note also that you require a MANIFEST.MF file as per the [Extensions Guide](index.html).

 Obviously all standard types (such as _java.util.Date_) already have their values defined by DataNucleus itself typically in _datanucleus-core_.